4-Day Nile Cruise from Aswan to Luxor

 Included

-- Bottled water during all the Tours in Egypt.
+- Bottled water provided during excursions

 Excluded